cranndarach/lifetracker/README.md

 to start the program!

+## To-do

+The main feature that is coming up is the ability to view, manipulate, and export your data.
+I mean very soon, because that's practically the point of this whole project.

+This will be a place where I will *especially* welcome contributions.

+## Contributing

+Contributions are welcome, though specific information about contributing will become available as the project develops (and, since I'm new at this, I am not sure how long that will be).
+If you are interested in contributing in the meantime, please don't hesitate to submit an issue with any questions, or just go ahead and fork it and submit a pull request if you're feeling adventurous.
+Doing so will probably help me understand by doing what kinds of information I will need to facilitate further contributions.

+Beginners are definitely welcome---this project is a learning experience for me, so it makes sense for it to also be a learning experience for anyone!

 ## License info

 Copyright © 2016 R Steiner, licenced under the terms of the [MIT license](https://github.com/cranndarach/lifetracker-electron/blob/master/LICENSE).